 The stage in the legislative progress of a bill or resolution when the measure has been passed by both chambers of the legislature in identical form and has been prepared for signature by the presiding officers of both chambers.

-Used to refer to a member of a governmental body who holds his or her position in that body as the result of holding another governmental position.
+Refers to a member of a governmental body who holds his or her position in that body as the result of holding another governmental position.

 The prolonged discussion of a bill or resolution to delay legislative action.
-Filibusters are permitted in the senate but not in the house.
-See also CHUBBING.
+Filibusters are permitted in the Senate but not in the House.
+See also Chubbing.

 The last date on which bills and joint resolutions other than local bills, emergency appropriations, and emergency matters submitted by the governor may be introduced into the legislative process without rules suspension.
 The deadline is the 60th calendar day of a regular session.

 A written estimate prepared by the Legislative Budget Board of the costs, savings, revenue gain, or revenue loss that may result from implementation of requirements in a bill or joint resolution.
-See also IMPACT STATEMENT.
+See also Impact Statement.